elliotxx/auto-milestone-summary-action/README.md

    - Add clear descriptions to milestones
    - Set realistic due dates
    - Assign issues to milestones when creating them
+   - Close milestones when they are completed to keep your project organized

 3. **Workflow Configuration**:
    - Start with the basic workflow and add more event types as needed